 Since the DASH diet is meant to help people lower their blood pressure, it may be helpful for people with IgA nephropathy who need to keep their blood pressure levels within normal ranges.

 A low-protein diet is also recommended to help slow the progression of IgA nephropathy.
-However, clinical studies haven’t been able to show conclusively that limiting protein intake is beneficial for people with IgA nephropathy.
+However, haven’t been able to show conclusively that limiting protein intake is beneficial for people with IgA nephropathy.

 IgA nephropathy varies greatly from person to person.
 Some people won’t experience any complications at all and the disease may even go into remission on its own.